Recently, I wrote about being busy and how to avoid unnecessary time suck by getting that busy time under control.

 Let’s not forget what Thoreau said: “The cost of a thing is the amount of what I will call life which is required to be exchanged for it, immediately or in the long run.”

-But I am not ready to kiss them goodbye yet.
+But I was not ready to kiss them all goodbye yet.

 So What Did I Do Instead?